chapmanjacobd/wiki-welcome/README.md

 This repo uses material from Wikipedia, which is released under the <a href="https://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-Share-Alike License 3.0</a>.
 Respective authorship can be found on the page of each article.

-PRs are welcome--except for adding more wikipedia articles.
-I can add all Level-5 Vital articles just fine but it is over 1GB so...
+PRs are welcome.
+Originally I only had a random 800 articles but following a tip from `@_WaylonWalker` I found that I could include all 32,000 articles if I only include the top 500 words.
+Originally this would have required 1300MB which is far too big but now it is only 139MB.